yilinwei/ensime.github.io/editors/emacs/install.md

         (ensime-mode)))
 ```

-If necessary, make sure `sbt` is in your `PATH` environment.
+For the server installation to work, make sure `sbt` is in your `PATH` environment.
 On OSX, set `exec-path` within Emacs, e.g.:

 ```elisp
 (setq exec-path (append exec-path '("/usr/local/bin")))